 One of Life's Biggest Unknowns ...

 How long can you reasonably expect to live?
 That’s a key retirement planning question.
-And it raises questions about how to add protected lifetime income to your portfolio so you don’t
+And it raises questions about how to do the proper income planning now to help avoid outliving your retirement funds later.

 Do you need to plan for a 20-year retirement, a 30-year retirement, or longer?
 If you’re married, will you outlive your spouse?
 The exact answers to these tough questions are unknowable.
 But you can do a lot better than just guesstimating with our help.

 Our firm helps retirees with both educational and product implementation services by integrating all facets of the retirement puzzle:

 Income Planning - educating you with the methods to help you receive the most consistent income throughout your life – no matter how long you may live.

 Longevity Planning- to help prevent you from running out of money down the road by stress-testing your portfolio to make sure it can last throughout whatever negative fluctuations the stock market is capable of throwing at you over the next 30-years.